Permanentfrost/ITAuditGuide/README.md

   - [ ] **Modification**: Changes to user access are documented and approved.
   - [ ] **Deactivation**: Deactivation of user access is promptly handled when no longer needed.

+> [!IMPORTANT]
+> This section is optimal for audit sampling; request a year's worth of data for quantity-based audits.

 ### Password & Account Lockout Policies (Parameter Settings)

 - [ ] **Password Policies**